 To our valued patients:

 We hope this letter finds you and your family in good health.
 Our community has been through a lot over the last few months, and all of us are looking forward to resuming more typical habits and routines.
-We plan to open the office on May 18.
-Our front desk team will be contacting patients to reschedule appointments.
+We are indeed seeing patients at the office, and we continue to strive for excellence in care and cleanliness, to keep you and our team safe.

 While many things have changed, one thing has remained the same: our commitment to your safety.